JMencius/pie/README.md

 ## Resouce consumption
-`Pie` is expected to completed evaluation within minutes with default 24 threads.
+`Pie` is expected to complete evaluation within minutes with default 24 threads.
-The actual performance may vary depending on factors such as size of `vcf`, I/O speed, memory speed, and CPU capabilities.
+The actual performance may vary depending on factors such as size of input file, input file format, I/O speed, memory speed, CPU capabilities, and many other aspects.

 ## Acknowledgements